FrancisBanville/ms_interpreting_probabilities/README.md

 a probabilistic view of interactions (@Poisot2016Structure,
 @Dallas2017Predictinga, @Fu2021Link).
-This different perspective allows us to fill in the Eltonian shortfall (@Hortal2015SevSho) by modeling the probability of detecting interactions, which can be an important tool for directing efforts and taking action, especially in places where access and resources for research are scarce.
+This different perspective allows us to fill in the Eltonian shortfall (@Hortal2015SevSho) by modeling the probability of occurrence of interactions, which can be an important tool for directing efforts and taking action, especially in places where access and resources for research are scarce.
 The probabilistic representation of interactions is thus far limited to direct interactions, which are conceptually and mathematically analogous regardless of their biological type (e.g., predation and pollination).
 This is in contrast with indirect interactions (e.g., interspecific competition), which arise from distinct ecological processes and are often not directly observable (@Kefi2015NetStr, @Kefi2016HowStr).
-Representing direct interactions probabilistically enables us to capture the spatiotemporal variability of the aforementioned ecological processes and the uncertainties associated with their measurement.
+Representing direct interactions probabilistically enables us to capture the spatiotemporal variability of the aforementioned ecological processes and the uncertainties associated with their occurrence.
 As opposed to webs of binary deterministic interactions, in which interactions are regarded as either occurring or not, webs of probabilistic interactions, within a Bayesian framework, express our degree of belief (or confidence) regarding the occurrence or observation of interactions.
 Based on the scale at which they are estimated, probabilistic interactions may reflect our level of confidence in whether interactions will be observed, realized locally, or biologically feasible.
-As an illustration, we could outline a situation in which there is a 50% certainty that an interaction occurs 50% of the time, or that there is a 50% certainty that it simply occurs.
-Our level of confidence should be more definitive (approaching either 0 or 1) as we extend our sampling to a broader area and over a longer time period, thereby diminishing the uncertainty of the interactions (but not necessarily the estimation of their variability).
-In the broadest sense, binary interactions are also a type of probabilistic interaction, in which the numerical value of an interaction is restrained to 0 (non-occurring) or 1 (occurring).
+As an illustration, we could outline a situation in which there is a $50\%$ certainty that an interaction occurs $50\%$ of the time, or that there is a $50\%$ certainty that it simply occurs.
+Our level of confidence should be more definitive (approaching either $0$ or $1$) as we extend our sampling to a broader area and over a longer time period, thereby diminishing the uncertainty of the interactions (but not necessarily the estimation of their variability).
+In the broadest sense, binary interactions are also a type of probabilistic interaction, in which the numerical value of an interaction is restrained to $0$ (non-occurring) or $1$ (occurring).
 Yet, for the sake of clarity, we omit binary interactions from our discussion of probabilistic interactions in this contribution.
 In networks of probabilistic interactions, only forbidden interactions (i.e., interactions prohibited by biological traits or species absence, @Jordano2003Invarianta,
-@Olesen2010Missing) have a probability value of zero by default, provided that intraspecific trait variability is considered (@Gonzalez-Varo2016Labilea).
+@Olesen2010Missing) have a probability value of zero, provided that intraspecific trait variability is considered (@Gonzalez-Varo2016Labilea).

 By accounting for the uncertainty of interactions, networks of probabilistic interactions may provide a more realistic portrait of species interactions.
-However, it is still unknown how the uncertainty of pairwise interactions propagate to network structure (i.e., community-level properties that drive the functioning, dynamics, and resilience of ecosystems, @Proulx2005Networka,
+However, how the uncertainty of pairwise interactions propagates to network structure (i.e., community-level properties driving the functioning, dynamics, and resilience of ecosystems, @Proulx2005Networka, @McCann2007ProBio,
-@McCann2007ProBio, @McCann2011FooWeb, @Rooney2012IntFoo).
-The application and
-development of computational methods in network ecology, often based on a probabilistic representation of interactions, can alleviate (and guide) the sampling efforts required to document species interactions (@Strydom2021Roadmapa).
+@McCann2011FooWeb, @Rooney2012IntFoo) remains to be elucidated.
+The application and development of computational methods in network ecology, often based on a probabilistic representation of interactions, can alleviate (and guide) the sampling efforts required to document species interactions (@Strydom2021Roadmapa).
 For example, statistical models can be used to estimate